Chebab/shrdlite-course-project/README.md

 #### Non-admissible heuristic, "cheating"
 combineAllConjunctsHeuristic uses the value of the variable penaltyPerLiteral to add a constant for each unfulfilled Literal in a conjunct.
 This can be used to create a non-admissible heuristic that results in states where there are few goals left to fulfill being prioritized.
 Setting the value of penaltyPerLiteral to 0 disables this feature.

+### Ambiguity resolution
+If the user types something that is ambiguous, the planner first tries to make a plan for each of the possible parses of the input.
+If there is a plan for more than one such parse, then the user is shown a parenthesized version of the input for each parse and gets to choose which input the user wants.
+Parts of the file Shrdlite.ts and the world files were rewritten in a continuation-passing style for this to be easier.